-- Brought Trustees, Chairs, Vice Chairs and Headteacher together to review the values and vision of the Trust to ensure a focus on the provision of high quality Catholic Education. - Providing high quality education to close critical learning gaps created through missed education following Covid. - Worked tirelessly with all staff and the community to ensure cultural capital, including opportunities for children to achieve through accessing exciting, enriching and memorable experiences.
+- Brought Trustees, Chairs / Vice Chairs and Headteacher together to review the values and vision of the Trust to ensure a focus on the provision of high quality Catholic Education. - Providing high quality education and sharing good practice - Worked tirelessly with all staff and the community to ensure cultural capital, including opportunities for children to achieve through accessing exciting, enriching and memorable experiences.